Download MP3 Audio Track

 “There can be no economy where there is no efficiency” (Benjamin Disraeli).

-BY DEFINITION, EFFICIENCY REDUCES WASTE, AND FOR THAT REASON IT’S AN ESSENTIAL HABIT TO ACQUIRE.
+BY DEFINITION, EFFICIENCY REDUCES WASTE, AND FOR THAT REASON, IT’S AN ESSENTIAL HABIT TO ACQUIRE.
 When our resources are scarce, it’s obviously important to minimize waste, but when they’re abundant, as they are for many of us in the modern world, it’s no less important to use those resources efficiently.
-When we’re plentifully supplied with raw materials to do our work, it’s harder to see the need for carefulness, but abundance is never an excuse for waste, and we should always get the most good that we can out of every moment, every dollar, and every ounce of our strength.
+When we’re plentifully supplied with raw materials for our work, it’s harder to see the need for carefulness, but abundance is never an excuse for waste, and we should always get the most good that we can out of every moment, every dollar, and every ounce of our strength.

-It has often been pointed out, by teachers like Stephen R. Covey, that “efficiency” must always be governed by “effectiveness.”
+It has often been pointed out by teachers like Stephen R. Covey that “efficiency” must always be governed by “effectiveness.”
 We may climb life’s ladder with all the efficiency in the world (good technique), but if, when we get to the top, we find that we’ve had our ladder leaning against the wrong wall (wrong vision), we’re in trouble.

 “The possession of efficiency — the power to do” (Nicholas Murray Butler).